wistia/wistia-open-docs/_posts/contacts.md

 ## How to Create a Contact

-While there are several ways to create a contact within Wistia, the easiest way is to simply share a project with someone.
-To do this, you will need the person's email address.
+There are several ways to create a contact within Wistia.
+One option is to share your project with someone by email.
 Directions on sharing a project via email can be found in the [Private Sharing doc article]({{ '/private-sharing' | post_url }}).

 When you share a Wistia project with an individual (or group of individuals),